cheahjs/novellama/README.md

 Novellama is a web app designed to help translate web novels into another language using LLMs.

+It is currently specifically designed for translating web novels from [Syoyetsu](https://syosetu.com/).

 ## Configuration

 Environment variables: